 - You can choose to smooth out the sauce using a stick blender.

 - Season meat with parsley, 1/4 cup grated pecorino cheese, salt and pepper.

 - Brown Meat.
 Drain grease if necessary.

 - Paper towel moisture off of squash.

-- Arrange in casserole dish or cast iron pan.
+- Arrange in casserole dish.

 - Toss with Sauce.
 You may not use all of the sauce, depending as to how much you have.

 - Arrange meat, ricotta cheese and mozzarella in various places in dish.

 - Bake for 30 minutes or until all cheese is melted.

 - Allow to cool about ten minutes.
 Serve with extra Pecorino Romano or Parmesan cheese.